Skip to content

 --enable-mesh false Enable mesh networking for HA deployments

---mesh-server-name (auto) Unique identifier for this node in the cluster
+--mesh-server-name Mesh_<4 random chars> Unique identifier for this node in the cluster

 --mesh-port 39527 Port for mesh gRPC communication

---mesh-peer-urls (none) Initial peer URLs for cluster bootstrap
+--mesh-peer-urls (none) Initial peer URLs for cluster bootstrap; only the first entry is used as the bootstrap peer

 Basic Configuration